-Fixed rate calculation ------------------------------------ Use this calculation if both of the following conditions apply: Interation All data after the the employee does not reimburse or only partially reimburses you for operating expenses attributable to personal use no end of the year; and later than 45 days after the • the employee did not elect to use the optional calculation; and - the employee occupies any employment other than selling or leasing automobiles Personal kilometres driven ×26¢ = \$ 8 or (see Note below) the employee's principal source of employment is selling or leasing automobiles ×23¢ - • Personal kilometres driven (see Note = \$ 9 Note Fixed-rate for 2016.
-For 2017 rates, go to cra.gc.ca/automotor-benefits, select "Fixed-rate calculation" in the topics.
-Go to Operating expense benefit (net) OR Optional calculation (This calculation may not be beneficial in all cases.)
-Use this calculation if both of the following conditions apply: • the employee uses the automobile more than 50% in the course of their office or employment; and the employee requests (in writing before the end of the year) that you use this method.
-Standby charge amount Employee reimbursements attributable to standby charge A or B (\$ + \$) ×50% = \$10 Go to Operating expense benefit (net) Operating expense benefit (net) Enter the amount from line 8, 9, or 10 above \$ 11 Enter the employee reimbursements for the operating expense benefit made no later than 45 days after the end of the year \$12 Enter the amount the employee paid directly to a third party in the year for all or part of \$ 13 the operating expenses (including GST/HST and PST) ♥ 13 Line 11 minus line 12 and/or line 13.
-Operating expense benefit (net) (If negative, enter "0") \$ c []
+Fixed rate calculation --------------------- Use this calculation if both of the following conditions apply: the employee does not reimburse or only partially reimburses you for operating expenses attributed and of the year; and butable to personal use no later than 45 days after the the employee did not elect to use the optional calculation; and - the employee occupies any employment other than selling or leasing automobiles Personal kilometres driven ×25¢ = \$8 the employee's principal source of employment is selling or leasing automobiles Personal kilometres driven ×22¢ = \$ 9 Note (see Note below) Fixed-rate for 2017.
+For 2018 rates, go to canada.ca/en/revenue-agency/services/tax/business es/topics/payroll/benefits-allowances/automobile/ automobile-motor-vehicle-benefits, select "Fixed-rate calculation" in the topics.
+Go to Operating expense benefit (net) OR - Optional calculation (This calculation may not be beneficial in all cases.) --- Use this calculation if both of the following conditions apply: • the employee uses the automobile more than 50% in the course of their office or employment; and • the employee requests (in writing before the end of the year) that you use this method.
+Standby charge amount Employee reimbursements attributable to standby charge A or B (\$ + \$) ×50% = \$10 Go to Operating expense benefit (net) - Operating expense benefit (net) ------------ Enter the amount from line 8, 9, or 10 above ▲ I Enter the employee reimbursements for the operating expense benefit made no later

+Enter the amount the employee paid directly to a third party in the year for all or part of the operating expenses (including GST/HST and PST) \$ 1 3 Line 11 minus line 12 and/or line 13 Operating expense benefit (net) (if negative, enter "0") \$ c С